Debt Assistance Scams

 Many citizens are struggling to pay their credit card bills.
-In 2009, credit card delinquencies climbed to record-high levels.
-In 2008, the average outstanding credit card debt for households with at least one credit card was $10,679.
+The average U.S. household that carries credit card debt owes an outstanding amount of over $16,000.
 Just ten credit card companies control nearly 90 percent of the credit card market.
 Credit card companies often seem to raise interest rates for any reason or no reason at all, and it’s not unusual for credit card interest rates to reach nearly 30 percent.
-At the same time, credit card companies collected of $18 billion in penalty fees in 2008 from consumers who paid their bills even a day late, exceeded their credit limit by even a small amount, etc.
+At the same time, credit card companies collect billions of dollars in penalty fees from consumers who paid their bills even a day late, exceeded their credit limit by even a small amount, etc.

 There are many fraudulent companies seeking to exploit the fact that many consumers are having a difficult time with credit card bills.
 These companies make unsolicited phone calls to consumers promising to help lower their interest rates or find them better deals.
 The companies often require the consumer to pay high up-front fees of as much as $2,000 or more.
 Once the consumer pays the money, however, the companies often fail to deliver the promised services.
-The end result: the consumer now is $2,000 more in the hole.
+The end result: the consumer is now $2,000 more in the hole.
 Remember: there is no easy way to lower your interest rates or get out of debt.
 Beware of companies that call you up and promise they have “insider secrets” on how to lower your credit card interest rates.

 If you owe more on your bills than you can afford to pay, a credit counseling agency may recommend that you establish a “debt management plan.”
 A debt management plan should be tailored to your particular financial situation.
 Under a debt management plan, you deposit money each month with the credit counseling organization, which may work with your creditors to lower your interest rate or waive certain fees.
 The credit counseling organization then uses your deposits to pay your bills, which may include credit card bills, car loans, medical expenses and the like.
 The credit counseling organization should work with you and your creditors to establish a payment schedule.
 The goal of a debt management plan is to repay the money that you owe through periodic payments.

 Most debt management companies are required to be licensed by the Minnesota Department of Commerce.
 Therefore, before you hire a debt management company, check with the State Commerce Department to be sure it is properly licensed and has not had any enforcement action taken against it.
 You may contact the State Commerce Department as follows:

-Department of Commerce
+Minnesota Department of Commerce

-Debt Settlement/Negotiation Companies Debt settlement/negotiation companies promise you quick results to get out of debt.
+Debt settlement/negotiation companies promise you quick results to get out of debt.
 They typically tell you to stop paying your bills altogether and instead save the monthly payments you are making in a savings account.
 Once you have sufficient funds, the company will supposedly contact your creditors to negotiate a lump-sum payoff of your debt.
 Debt settlement/negotiation companies often promise you that they can cut your bills in half or more.

 - Telling consumers to stop paying their creditors;

-- Advising consumers that entering a debt settlement plan will shield them from interest, fees, collection activity, garnishment, or lawsuits
+- Advising consumers that entering a debt settlement plan will shield them from interest, fees, collection activity, garnishment, or lawsuits;

 - Representing to consumers that entering a debt settlement plan will improve their credit score; or